awsdocs/amazon-aurora-user-guide/doc_source/AuroraMySQL.Managing.Backtrack.md

 ## Upgrade considerations for backtrack\-enabled clusters<a name="AuroraMySQL.Managing.Backtrack.Upgrade"></a>

- Backtracking is available for Aurora MySQL 1\.\*, which is compatible with MySQL 5\.6\.
-It's also available for Aurora MySQL 2\.06 and higher, which is compatible with MySQL 5\.7\.
-Because of the Aurora MySQL 2\.\* version requirement, if you created the Aurora MySQL 1\.\* cluster with the Backtrack setting enabled, you can only upgrade to a Backtrack\-compatible version of Aurora MySQL 2\.\*\.
+If you created a Aurora MySQL 1\.\* cluster with the Backtrack setting enabled, you can only upgrade to a Backtrack\-compatible version of Aurora MySQL 2\.\*\.
 This requirement affects the following types of upgrade paths:
 + You can only restore a snapshot of the Aurora MySQL 1\.\* DB cluster to a Backtrack\-compatible version of Aurora MySQL 2\.\*\.
 + You can only perform point\-in\-time recovery on the Aurora MySQL 1\.\* DB cluster to restore it to a Backtrack\-compatible version of Aurora MySQL 2\.\*\.

 These upgrade requirements still apply even if you turn off Backtrack for the Aurora MySQL 1\.\* cluster\.

 ## Configuring backtracking<a name="AuroraMySQL.Managing.Backtrack.Configuring"></a>